jliuhtonen/blu-hawaii/README.md

-# blu-hawaii
+# blu-hawaii 🍹

 blu-hawaii enables you to send whatever you are playing on your [BluOS player](https://bluos.net/) to Last.fm.
 It is intended to run in the background on a server-like computer that can access the BluOS player with TCP.
+To use blu-hawaii you will currently need your own set of Last.fm API keys.
+If you don't have an API key and secret, you can [create API credentials on Last.fm](https://www.last.fm/api/account/create).

+A [docker image](https://hub.docker.com/r/jliuhtonen/blu-hawaii/) is available on Dockerhub.

 ## Service discovery

 If you do not provide ip address and port of your BluOS player, blu-hawaii will try to discover all players on the network using Lenbrook Service Discovery Protocol (LSDP) that is based on UDP broadcast.
 This requires that your BluOS players are reachable in the same network as the computer running blu-hawaii.
+For the service discovery to work, blu-hawaii needs to be able to listen for UDP broadcast traffic to port `11430`, be sure to open it from your firewall if you want to use this feature.

 If you cannot use service discovery, you can always find out the IP address of your BluOS player from the BluOS app.
 The port is usually `11000`.